adstuart/-azure-privatelink-storage-dnsparition/README.md

 ## Portal UI for Storage Account PE creation is broken

-Note if you navigate to your newly formed Storage Account in the portal, and try and create a Private Endpoint from the Networking blade, this will fail, even if using the custom portal URL for this feature.
+Note if you navigate to your newly formed Storage Account in the portal and try and create a Private Endpoint from the Networking blade, this will fail, even if using the custom portal URL for this feature.

 ![](images/2023-02-23-10-12-29.png)

 ## Create Private Endpoint manually via Resource ID

-Instead we can navigate to the standard PL creation experience in the portal, and specify the Resource ID of our storage account, with required sub-resource (e.g. Blob).
+Instead, we can navigate to the standard PL creation experience in the portal, and specify the Resource ID of our storage account, with required sub-resource (e.g. Blob).

 ![](images/2023-02-23-10-15-50.png)